genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 Genesis currently supports CSV, JSON and XML file sources.

 In addition to the configuration properties explained below, each file type also has an optional `onCompletion` block, which can be used to specify what to do after the file has been processed.

 The following are in scope:
-* `entityDb`: a read/write handle on the database.
+* `entityDb`: a read/write handle on the database
-* `result`: contains information about the lines that were processed successfully and the lines that failed.
+* `result`: contains information about the lines that were processed successfully and the lines that failed
-* `context`: contains pipeline contextual information such as `fileName` and `movePath` (if a move path was specified in the `location`).
+* `context`: contains pipeline contextual information such as `fileName` and `movePath` (if a move path was specified in the `location`)

 Below, you can see what options are available for each: